jtramm/TA_Helper/README.txt

 WorkFlow----------------------------------------------------------------------

 	The general workflow for grading an assignment, using the aid of TA Helper, should look something like the following:

 	Configure TA Helper (see next section)
 	||
 	\/
-	Run TA Helper to generate directory structure and grade.txt template files.
+	Run TA Helper to create directory structure and grade.txt template files.
 	||
 	\/
 	Download student HW submissions (manually) into the directory structure.